-Initially, the institution of a new program can be more expensive and/or more difficult
+• Initially, the institution of a new program can be more expensive and/or more difficult

-- The initial planning process necessary for coordination may be perceived as more time consuming compared to the status quo - The planning and coordination process may take time from managers whose time requirements are already stretched, especially in small non-profits or small private providers - The federal government needs to reconcile the regulations and funding requirements among various government programs that support transportation according to a recent GAO report there are at least 62 separate federal transportation funding streams that could be included in this process Unfamiliarity of individual stakeholders with the organizational mission, terminology and regulations of stakeholders from different agencies - Lack of perceived benefit to the stakeholder in spending the time and resources necessary for coordination - Perceived loss of control by stakeholders loss of ability to control when and where transportation assets will be used - Conflicting regulations between funding agencies different eligible recipients, eligible activities, requirements for matching federal funds, funding cycles, planning procedures, and reporting requirements - Different data collection requirements and processes - Different levels of priority for the provision of transportation services e.g. transit agencies provide transportation services as their primary mission, while human service agencies provide transportation services as a secondary service that supports their primary mission of providing human services - Although increased efficiencies can result in a decrease in unmet needs, individual agencies do not necessarily see an increase in funds available to meet their primary missions - The coordination process can be difficult when there are agencies and/or individuals involved who are antagonistic to the process - Coordination requires an ongoing commitment that can be hard to maintain as leadership and regulations change - Turf issues
+- The initial planning process necessary for coordination may be perceived as more time consuming compared to the status quo - The planning and coordination process may take time from managers whose time requirements are already stretched, especially in small non-profits or small private providers - The federal government needs to reconcile the regulations and funding requirements among various government programs that support transportation according to a recent GAO report there are at least 62 separate federal transportation funding streams that could be included in this process Unfamiliarity of individual stakeholders with the organizational mission, terminology and regulations of stakeholders from different agencies - Lack of perceived benefit to the stakeholder in spending the time and resources necessary for coordination - Perceived loss of control by stakeholders loss of ability to control when and where transportation assets will be used - Communication both at the human level and the technical level can be problem communication technology (radios, software, etc.) may not be compatible, and organizational communication cultures may not be compatible - Conflicting regulations between funding agencies different eligible recipients, eligible activities, requirements for matching federal funds, funding cycles, planning procedures, and reporting requirements - Different data collection requirements and processes - Different levels of priority for the provision of transportation services e.g. transit agencies provide transportation services as their primary mission, while human service agencies provide transportation services as a secondary service that supports their primary mission of providing human services - Although increased efficiencies can result in a decrease in unmet needs, individual agencies do not necessarily see an increase in funds available to meet their primary missions - The coordination process can be difficult when there are agencies and/or individuals involved who are antagonistic to the process - Coordination requires an ongoing commitment that can be hard to maintain as leadership and regulations change - Turf issues